puranik3/react-nextjs-mindtree-mar-2025/documents/07-next-js-lab-guide-tailwind-app-router.md

 -   The instructor shall explain the files and folders.
 Make sure to understand the purpose of each file and folder.
 -   The project has the application code in `src/` folder because we chose so at project creation time (else it will not have the folder).
--   Since we are using the Pages router, the page components shall go within the `pages/` folder (for the more recent App router, the page files would be within the `app/` folder).
+-   Since we are using the App router, the page components shall go within the `app/` folder (for the older Pages router, the page files would be within the `pages/` folder).
 This is one way to know which router you are working with - Pages or App router.

 ## Step 3: Running the development server